Optimizing Prompts for Text-to-Image Generation: Experiments

 \subsection{Results}

-\paragraph{Optimized prompts bring higher reward improvements than manual engineering.} We evaluate optimized prompts on held-out data by generating three images for each prompt and computing the average reward value.
-Results in Figure~\ref{fig:aes_res} show that the reward value can be improved regardless of the engineering method, which suggests the misalignment problem between user-friendly prompts and model-preferred prompts is serious.
+\paragraph{Optimized prompts obtain higher reward improvements than manual engineering.} We evaluate optimized prompts on held-out data by generating three images for each prompt and computing the average reward value.
+Figure~\ref{fig:aes_res} shows that the reward value can be improved regardless of the engineering method, which suggests the misalignment problem between user-friendly prompts and model-preferred prompts is serious.
 Compared with the strong baseline of manually engineered prompts, optimized prompts can still achieve considerable reward improvements.
-Furthermore, optimized prompts perform even better on out-of-domain data.
-It can be seen that automated prompt engineering can well align prompts between two different domains from users and text-to-image models respectively.
+Furthermore, optimized prompts perform even better on rephrased versions (i.e., RMC, and RTP), and out-of-domain data.
+These prompts are more user-friendly but cause more significant reward drops on generation results, especially on the rephrasing of the main content.
+Benefiting from automatic prompt engineering, optimized prompts can align well between two different domains from users and text-to-image models respectively.

+We also present the evaluation results of the aesthetic score and relevance score respectively in Table~\ref{tbl:aes_rel_score}.
+We empirically found that the generated images are relevant enough to the input prompt if the relevance score (CLIP score) is around 0.26.
+As mentioned at Section~\ref{sec:reward}, we design the reward function which encourages the model to generate more aesthetically pleasing images if the relevance score is good enough.
+On the DiffusionDB dataset, our RL method improves the SFT baseline in terms of relevance score from 0.25 to 0.26, and the human-engineered baseline also obtains a relevance score of 0.26.
+Moreover, the aesthetic score of our model is improved significantly over both the human-engineered prompts and the supervised fine-tuned model.
+It demonstrates that our method generates images with good relevance and much better aesthetic scores.

-We provide some images generated by user input and optimized prompts in Figure~\ref{tbl:text_image_pair}.
-We observe that images generated by user input are intuitively uninspiring while optimized prompts not only retain the original intentions but also induce the model to produce more remarkable results.
+We provide some images generated by user input and its corresponding optimized prompt in Table~\ref{tbl:text_image_pair}.
+Each group consists of three images generated by different random seeds.
+We observe that images generated by user input are intuitively uninspiring while optimized prompts can not only retain the original intentions but also induce the model to produce more remarkable results.
 For example, generated images are crude when prompted with ``A rabbit is wearing a space suit''.
-After prompt optimization, generated images become more bright and expressive.
+After prompt optimization, generated images become more bright and more expressive.